frain-dev/convoy-website/content/docs/manual/organizations-and-projects.md

 | Disable Failing Endpoint 	|     Boolean     	|                                             	|        False       	|

-**Note: Setting the Project's Disable Failing Endpoint config to `False` will automatically set all endpoint within that project to have an `active` state.**
+**Note: Setting the Project's Disable Failing Endpoint config to `False` will automatically set all the endpoints that are not in the `paused` state for that project to the `active` state.**

 ### Retention policies